-With Olympiapark, BMW Welt, Allianz Arena and Cavalluna Park, Munich's northern part has a lot to offer.
+With Olympiapark, BMW Welt and Allianz Arena, Munich's northern part has a lot to offer.
 An overview.

 BMW Welt, the vehicle manufacturer’s very own experience and delivery centre, has been known to deliver up to 34,000 horsepower in one day.
 Its futuristic architecture provides an exhilarating contrast to the light and airy roof structure at the 1972 Olympic Park across the road.